Data Analysis Resources

 To effectively use your chosen statistical software, you may need to brush up on the fundamentals of statistics.
 How do you know what tests to run?
 How do you decide your levels of measurement?
 What kind of data do you have?
 Thankfully, the internet has thousands of resources from books and articles to blogs, forums, and videos to help get you up to speed.
 Whether you’re a beginner or an expert, love equations or not, you can find the statistical help you need.

 Here are a few articles and links that get right to the point:

 Social Science Statistics: Social Science Statistics is a delightful way to get your feet wet as a beginner as you ponder which statistical tests to use in your research.
 They have SPSS based tutorials, offer quizzes, and even provide a wizard to help you decide what tests to use.
 Even better, they provide super simple calculators.
 Enter a few values by hand and run the test to see how it works.
 (Visit Social Science Statistics.)

-Talk Stats Forum: Just as it says – a place to talk about all things statistics and statistical, beginner to advanced.
+r/statistics: A subreddit to talk about all things statistics and statistical, beginner to advanced.
 Free to use.
 Can register and post questions as a dissertation student.
 Fun to browse.
-(Visit Talk Stats Forum.)
+(Visit r/statistics.)

 Statistics How To: Excellent online statistics handbook.
 Extensive resources.

 29 Statistical Concepts Explained in Simple English - Part 1: A series of blog posts by scientist and mathematician, Vincent Granville, this content is exceptionally well written for non-mathematicians.
 Granville does an excellent job of simplifying statistical tests and explaining what they do.
 There are many more than twenty-nine concepts.
 To begin, go to the home page and scroll down to Part 1.
 (Visit Granville's Blog Post.)

 Note: Granville's blogs on this subject are posted in 12 parts.
 To find them, click here to access the Data Science Central Search Engine then click on the Part.